Applications now open

 - Laboratory Operations

-Applications for the 2015 NTPS Apprenticeship and Indigenous Apprenticeship Program are to be submitted online.
-Information can be found by going to the Northern Territory Government Jobs website, and searching for vacancy number 68140095 or by logging into eRecruit to apply, register your details and submit your completed application form online.
+Applications for the 2017 NTG Traineeship and Indigenous Traineeship Programs are to be submitted online.
+Information can be found by going to the Northern Territory Government Jobs website and searching for vacancy number 68160054.
+To apply, register your details and submit your completed application form online.
 Late and incomplete applications will not be accepted.

 For further information on eligibility and how to apply, please email firstname.lastname@example.org or contact the Employment Programs Unit on (08) 8999 4164.